Casvt/MIND/docs/api.md

 To log in, make a POST request to the [`/api/auth/login`](#authlogin) endpoint.
 You'll receive an API key, which you can then use in your requests to authenticate.
 Supply it via the url parameter `api_key`.
-This API key is valid for one hour after which the key expires, any further requests return 401 'APIKeyExpired' and you are required to log in again.
+This API key is valid for one hour (though the admin can change this duration) after which the key expires, any further requests return 401 'APIKeyExpired' and you are required to log in again.
 If no `api_key` is supplied or it is invalid, 401 `APIKeyInvalid` is returned.

 For example: